Breaking the News: What's Real, What's Not, and Why the Difference Matters

-Titles below can help you talk with an older child about “fake news” and elections, reassure a younger child that there are plenty of good people who want to help others or offer an invitation to your child to express their emotions.
-If these titles don’t contain the information you’re looking for or cover topics that are important to you, consider asking for personalized assistance.
+Titles below can help you talk with an older child, reassure a younger child or offer an invitation to your child to express their emotions.
+If these titles don’t contain the information or topics you’re looking for, we’re happy to offer personalized assistance to find titles that do!

 To get a list curated just for you and your family, use the Book Recommendation form to send us some information about what you are hoping to find.